Buying cryptocurrency has never been easier. You just register with an exchange, click “buy” and Bob’s your uncle — you’re a bonafide crypto investor.

 Cryptocurrencies are very volatile.
 Bitcoin is a prime example, as it’s not uncommon for it to drop 30% one week and then skyrocket to record highs the next.

 Bitcoin might be doing really well compared to when it first gained popularity, but the returns are neither stable nor guaranteed.
-Anyone who bought BTCUSD in late 2017 and sold anytime before October 2020 suffered a loss.
+For example, anyone who bought BTC in late 2021 is sitting on a major loss today.

 If you do buy crypto, we recommend only allocating a small portion of your portfolio to it to start.